Drew Afualo: TikTok

 Afualo joined TikTok in March 2020 at the encouragement of her boyfriend, who had seen her rants about college life she had posted to Snapchat.
 She initially ran the account casually, posting a handful of personal dating stories for a smaller audience, before going viral in early 2021 with a video in which she listed "very specific red flags" in men.
-The video attracted a large volume of hate comments from male viewers, and Afualo's series of humorously insulting response videos to those comments gained her a newfound audience.
+The video attracted a large number of hate comments from male viewers, and Afualo's series of response videos to these comments gained her a newfound audience.
 Her follower count subsequently expanded from 1.5 million to 4 million in the span of two months, and would ultimately surpass 8 million as of March 2023.
 Additionally, she has over 90,000 followers on Twitter and over 530,000 on Instagram.

 Afualo's TikTok videos typically consist of her responding to, mocking, and roasting men who express misogynistic, fatphobic, racist, transphobic, and otherwise bigoted views, earning her nicknames such as "crusader for women", "defender of women", and "Queen of the Roasts".
-Her videos often feature her signature high-pitched giggle-laugh, which Bloomberg News describes as "a staccato, full-chested explosion of high-pitched emotion and outrage" and HuffPost says "strikes fear into every internet misogynist".
+Her videos often feature her signature high-pitched giggle-laugh, described as "a staccato, full-chested explosion of high-pitched emotion and outrage".
 Afualo herself characterizes it as a natural Polynesian laugh, calling it "unmistakably Islander".
 Since mid-2022 she has been a full-time content creator, earning a living from views, advertisements, and brand sponsorships.

 Afualo was one of several online influencers spotlighted in eTalk Daily's "Influenced" television special, including Alex Cooper, Jaboukie Young-White, Megan Stalter, and Donté Colley.
 She was also included in TikTok's International Women's Day creator spotlight alongside Molly Burke and Dylan Mulvaney, in the app's 2022 Discover List, and in Meta's "Creators of Tomorrow" list.

+In August 2026, a year-old clip from Afualo's podcast resurfaced on TikTok, in which guest E.R.
+Fightmaster remarked that transgender women possessed a more beautiful view of womanhood than cisgender women, who Fightmaster claimed often based womenhood on cisgender women's ability to be sexually assaulted.
+The clip sparked controversy and claims of misogyny, with Afualo continuing to support the presented view.